MRCGP: information for deaneries, supervisors and trainers

 The RCGP and COGPED are very pleased to announce the launch of the latest version of “Promoting Excellence for General Practice: Application of GMC Standards to GP Specialty Training”.

-In January 2016 the GMC published ‘Promoting excellence: standards for medical education and training’, which sets out the standards all UK organisations responsible for training medical students, foundation and trainees, in all specialties must meet.
+In January 2016, the GMC published ‘Promoting excellence: standards for medical education and training’.
+It sets out the standards all UK organisations responsible for training in all specialties must meet medical students, foundations, and trainees.

-This document, jointly produced by COGPED and the RCGP, focuses on the specifics of GP specialty training, providing clarification and amplification of the requirements of the GMC’s “Promoting excellence: standards for medical education and training’ in a GP context.
-In this document COGPED and the RCGP have focused on areas where there are significant differences between GP specialty training and training in other specialties, as well as on areas of risk in the delivery of high quality GP specialty training.
-This document covers all years of the GP training programme and all the environments in which GP specialty training takes place, NHS and non NHS, including OOH providers, in all parts of the UK.
+This guide, produced jointly by COGPED and the RCGP, provides specific guidance on GP specialty training, clarifying and expanding on the requirements of the GMC's "Promoting excellence: standards for medical education and training" in a GP context.
+It focuses on areas where there are significant differences between GP specialty training and training in other specialties, as well as on areas of risk in delivering high-quality GP specialty training.
+It also covers all years of the GP training programme and all the environments in which GP specialty training takes place, NHS and non-NHS, including OOH providers, in all parts of the UK.

 - Promoting Excellence for General Practice: Application of GMC Standards to GP Specialty Training (Guidance for Deaneries on the Standards for GP Training 2021) (PDF file, 266 KB)

-This document will be reviewed on an annual basis.
+This guide will be reviewed on an annual basis.
 The current version was released in July 2022.